Getting ready to pack on some serious muscle?

 6. Lean Beef

-When it comes to getting a great physique, lean sources of protein are most people’s number one choice, with many individuals lowering their intake of red meat.
-However, consuming red meat is great for bulking for many reasons.
-For example, red meat is a source of fat and protein, which when consumed regularly can help the growth of muscle mass.
+When it comes to getting a great physique, lean sources of protein are most people’s number-one choice, with many choosing to restrict intake of red meat.
+However, red meat is great for bulking for many reasons.
+One reason is it’s a good source of fat and protein, which when consumed regularly can help the growth of muscle mass.

-What’s more, red meat is high in heme iron.
-There are two types of iron generally consumed in the diet — heme iron and non-heme iron.
-Heme iron is much more easily absorbed by the body than non-heme iron.
-Getting an adequate amount of iron is essential when building muscle and training hard.
+What’s more, red meat is high in heme iron, one of the two types of iron generally consumed in the diet (the other being non-heme iron).
+Heme iron is much more easily absorbed by the body than non-heme iron, and an adequate iron intake is essential when building muscle and training hard.

 7. Coconut and Olive Oil